Car-free city: Heidelberg

 As of 2021, the city of Heidelberg, Germany, according to the New York Times, "is buying a fleet of hydrogen-powered buses, building a network of bicycle 'superhighways' to the suburbs and designing neighborhoods to discourage all vehicles and encourage walking."
 An incentive of one year of free public transportation is given to any car owner who gives up their car.

 Ghent

-In Ghent, Belgium, a circulation plan has been initiated and now the entire city heart (35 hectares) is partially car-free.
+In Ghent, Belgium, a circulation plan has been initiated and now the entire city heart (35 hectares; 86 acres) is partially car-free.
 Sections exist where cars can drive as well as sections that are car-free.
-In some sections, public transport, taxis and permit holders may enter but they may not exceed 20 km/h.
+In some sections, public transport, taxis and permit holders may enter but they may not exceed 20 km/h (10 mph).
 A parking route exists around the city center, employing a parking guidance system to ensure access to all parts of the city and underground parking garages.
 The transition to car-free has significantly reduced traffic congestion and increased the use of other modes of transport, such as bikes and public transportation.